dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 This is due to multiple copies of the same kext being in your kernel cache, and to be more specific having multiple copies of VoodooInput.
 Look over your `Kernel -> Add` and verify you only have 1 copy of VoodooInput enabled.

 * Note: Both VoodooI2C and VoodooPS2 have a bundled copy of VoodooInput, which you disable is up to personal preference

+### Reboot on "AppleUSBHostPort::createDevice: failed to create device" on macOS 11.3+

+This is due to [XhciPortLimit breaking with macOS 11.3 and newer](https://github.com/dortania/bugtracker/issues/162), to resolve you **must** disable XhciPortLimit under Kernel -> Quirks.
+Please ensure you've [mapped your USB ports correctly](https://dortania.github.io/OpenCore-Post-Install/usb/) before doing so.